 All of these methods combine to help you learn to read efficiently in a short amount of time.
 For best results use them all and never underestimate the value of several short daily practice sessions.

-And if you want to go further, check out our previous blog post: easy piano songs for beginners.
+And if you want to go further, check out our previous blog post: how to play the piano.

 Author of this blog post